About Independence Blue Cross

 Working together

-Independence joined forces with organizations across the Philadelphia region to launch Accelerate Health Equity, a multi-year initiative aimed at combating systemic racism and barriers in health care.
-It’s designed to produce tangible improvement in these issues and, ultimately, positive change in health outcomes in Philadelphia.
+Independence joined forces with organizations across the Philadelphia region to launch Accelerate Health Equity (AHE) in 2022.
+This multi-year initiative is aimed at addressing health inequities in our community.
+It's designed to produce tangible improvements and better health outcomes in Philadelphia.

 Learn more